2-way lighting, switch

 Car or truck batteries are not suitable to be the permanent system for storage.
 There Vehicle batteries are designed to provide high current during short periods, specifically to start a combustion engine.
 There are lead-acid batteries that are specifically designed recently for storage applications.

 Valve Regulated Lead Acid (VRLA) battery is a term that can refer to a number of different makes and designs, but all share the same property - they are sealed.
 VRLA batteries are sometimes referred to as sealed or onnon-spillable lead acid batteries.
 The sealed nature of the batteries make transport easier and less dangerous, and may even be transported via aircraft under certain circumstances.
-Being sealed however reduces their lifespan as they cannot be refilled – on average 5-year at 20°C - as they cannot be refilledtheir life span is 5-years at 20°C.
+Being sealed however reduces their lifespan as they cannot be refilled – on average their life span is 5-year years at 20°C - as they cannot be refilled.

 VRLA batteries are usually more expensive and require a fully regulated charger, which makes them less common throughout the world.
 These batteries may still use lead acid as a chemical solution, but the they used may use threaded pins instead of chambers and terminals.